jacob-haimes/kairos.fm/content/posts/muckraiker-episodes/muckraiker-episode-015/index.md

 ## Chapters
 <div style="text-align: left; font-family:monospace;">
+00:00 ❙ Intro<br>
-00:00:28 ❙ OBB follow-up and Zack's talent poaching<br>
+00:40 ❙ OBB update and Meta's talent acquisition<br>
-03:09:03 ❙ Reasoning vs ranbling language models<br>
-06:48:00 ❙ Distinguishing Classical Reasoning from AI Reasoning<br>
+03:09 ❙ What are rambling models?<br>
-08:40 ❙ The Importance of Definitions in AI<br>
+04:25 ❙ Definitions and polarization<br>
-10:24 ❙ Implications of AI Reasoning in High-Risk Domains<br>
-11:45 ❙ The Evolution of Large Rambling Models<br>
-13:52 ❙ Understanding the Rambling Process<br>
-14:54 ❙ Critiques of AI Reasoning Models<br>
-15:32 ❙ The Potemkin Understanding in AI<br>
-17:17 ❙ Evaluating AI Performance and Benchmarks<br>
+09:50 ❙ Logic and consistency<br>
+17:00 ❙ Why does this matter?<br>
+21:40 ❙ More likely explanations<br>
-18:47 ❙ The Future of AI Reasoning and Rambling Models Outro
+35:05 ❙ The "illusion of thinking" and task complexity<br>
+39:07 ❙ "Potemkin understanding" and surface-level recall<br>
+50:00 ❙ Benchmark gaming and best-of-n sampling<br>
+55:40 ❙ Costs and limitations<br>
+58:24 ❙ Claude's anecdote and the Vending Bench<br>
+01:02 ❙ Definitional switch and implications<br>
+01:09 ❙ Outro<br>
 </div>

 ## Links